Forgiveness is an important skill to learn because living with a grudge is one of the hardest things in the world.

 Not only are the character performances bold, serious, and tragic, but they're all driven by forgiveness—or, the lack of it.

-After Briony (Saoirse Ronan) witnesses a horrific crime, she misidentifies the culprit and causes irrevocable damage to a budding romance.
-She'll have to live the rest of her life trying to atone for her mistake.
+After Briony (played by Saoirse Ronan) witnesses a horrific crime, she misidentifies the culprit and causes irrevocable damage to a budding romance.
+She'll live the rest of her life trying to atone for her mistake.

 But when the person you desperately seek forgiveness from has passed on, from where does the forgiveness come?